 1. Brigham Young University – Idaho

 Owned by the Church of Jesus Christ of Latter-day Saints, Brigham Young University – Idaho is a private, non-profit liberal arts institution enrolling over 17,500 students in Rexburg.
 Given a “B” financial grade from Forbes, Brigham Young University – Idaho is ranked the 13th Best Regional College in the West by the U.S. News and World Report.
-With our list’s lowest tuition, the Online Learning Division provides a Bachelor of Science in Computer Information Technology.
+With our list’s lowest tuition, the Online Learning Division provides a Bachelor of Science in Applied Technology.
 This 120-credit program develops tech-savvy graduates for designing, developing, and managing computer systems.
 Online Computer Information Technology courses are supplemented with senior practicum and a capstone project.